OOKB/RogersGoffigon/RogersGoffigonQuestions-Comments.md

 Do we need to be able to select more then one filter at once?
 Does the carousel still function when there is < 3 images?
 Does the carousel show more/less then 3 images in the main window at different screen sizes?
+5 for >1200px, 1 for < 450px?